-Course Meeting Times: HIST 141 is offered continuously
+Course Meeting Times: HIST 142 is offered continuously

-Course Description: This course examines the birth of the United States of America from the pre-Columbian era through the time of Reconstruction following the Civil War.
-It examines political and social history, America's wars, westward expansion, and the role that minorities played in the founding and growth of the nation.
-This exploration of the past aims to help students understand the origins of the United States and probes its struggles and triumphs.
-While recounting the major events and people we know, the course also introduces lesser-known but important personalities and happenings that formed the United States into the nation that it is today.
+Course Description: This course traces the historical development of the United States of America from the post-Reconstruction period through the early 2020s.
+It examines political, social, and cultural history, emphasizing industrialization, U.S. expansion, global conflicts, the Civil Rights movement, and the effects of social change.
+While recounting major events and the contributions of well-known historical figures, the course also introduces lesser-known but important personalities and happenings that formed the United States into the nation that it is today.